soumyakhare/Multi-label-Classification-of-Pneumonia-Chest-XRay/README.md

 # Multi-label-Classification-of-Pneumonia-Chest-XRays

-Instructions: Download the dataset from Kaggle and update the directory in the code.
+Download the dataset from Kaggle and then update the directory in the code.